-What to do
+Things to do in Jodhpur

-- As well as being one of the most spectacular, the Mehrangarh Fort is also one of Rajasthan’s best organised when it comes to tourism – the included audio tour is of very high quality.
+As well as being one of the most spectacular, the Mehrangarh Fort is also one of Rajasthan’s best organised when it comes to tourism – the included audio tour is of very high quality.

 On the way down from the Fort, don’t miss Rao Jodha desert rock park.
 In 2011 this eco tourism project opened.
 The former wasteland has lovingly been transformed into a desert garden, planting species native to the region that require little water.
 There are different paths / trails to wander along and appreciate the landscape with the view of the fort and city below as a backdrop.
 Best enjoyed outside of the mid-day heat!

-- I took a half day tour with Virasat Experiences of the Blue City.
+I took a half day tour with Virasat Experiences of the Blue City.
 It was great to see the old part of Jodhpur through the eyes of a local and discover where the best tea and snack stands were.
 What left the greatest impression on me was the friendliness of the locals who all had time to chat, exchange greetings or simply a smile.
 As well as different city tours, Virasat are able to organise responsible tourism trips to small villages nearby for the day.